 A developer may deposit funds with the Township in the form of cash, bank certified check, or certified money order as surety.
 A Personal Bond Agreement must be executed.
 The personal bond form of surety must be accompanied by an agreement.

-The above referenced Agreements are also available on the Township website.
+- The above referenced Agreements are also available here

 The amount of financial surety to be posted for improvements shall be equal to 110% of the cost to complete the improvements including inspection fees and a 10 percent contingency.
 Prevailing wage rates apply if the work is in excess of $25,000.
 The developer must present a cost estimate prepared and certified by a professional engineer licensed in the state of Pennsylvania.
 The estimate must be reviewed and approved by the Township Engineer.